elenajal/FORAS_scripts_meta-analysis/pre-processing/README.md

 # Codebook: Relative Prevalence of PTSD Symptom Trajectories

-This Codebook describes the meaning of the column names in the analysis file "data_for_moderation_analyses" used for the analysis of the Relative Prevalences of PTSD Symptom Trajectories paper.
+This Codebook describes the meaning of the column names in the file "data_for_moderation_analyses.csv" used for the analysis of the Relative Prevalences of PTSD Symptom Trajectories paper.

-## Column Description Table

 | Column Title(s) | Meaning |
 |---|---|